rabbah/nimbella-cli/doc/nim.md

 Each action that has a build step can be either in a _built_ or _unbuilt_ state.
 Similarly, the `web` directory can be either _built_ or _unbuilt_.
 If an action or web directory is _unbuilt_, the build is run as usual prior to determining if the content has changed.
 If the directory is _built_, the incremental deployment proceeds directly to change determination without re-running the build.
 The state is determined as follows.

 - If the build is triggered by `package.json`, the directory is considered _built_ if and only if it contains a `package-lock.json` (or `yarn.lock`) and a `node_modules` both of which are newer than the `package.json`.
-If both `package-lock.json` and `yarn.lock` are present, the new one is used in this determination.
+If both `package-lock.json` and `yarn.lock` are present, the newer of the two is used in this determination.
 - If the build employs a script, then the directory is considered _built_ if and only if _the directory containing the script_ also contains a file called `.built` (for out-of-line builds, the directory containing the script is usually not the action directory).

 In the script case, the convention of using a `.built` marker to suppress subsequent builds requires the script to set this marker when it executes.
 It's a very coarse-grained heuristic, which we offer because (1) the deployer doesn't know the dependencies of the build and (2) we want to err in the direction of efficiency when doing incremental deploying.
 You always have the remedy of running a full deploy.
 But, note that the use of this convention is optional.
 If the script does not create a `.built` marker, it will always run, which could be fine if the script does dependency analysis and rebuilds only what it needs to.